 The power is provided by a 3/4 hp motor.
 It features 12 different speed settings from 250 RPM – 3050 RPM.

 The Delta 18-900L is a high quality product, and a favorite among professionals and serious DIYers alike.
+If you have plenty of big woodworking projects on the horizon this might be the perfect tool for drilling holes that you need.

 The 18-900L also features an independent depth-scale and micro-adjustable depth stops.
 That allows you to zero the scale and have it setup for precise repetitive drilling in mere seconds.